BlogsLead Enrichment Workflow for Outbound Teams: Step-by-Step Setup Guide

 Step 1: Define Your ICP Before You Touch Any Data

 A functional ICP for outbound purposes needs to be specific enough to filter a database, not just describe your best customer in broad strokes.
 That means firmographic criteria (industry, headcount, revenue range, geography), technographic signals (what tools they use), and behavioral or intent signals where available.
-For a SaaS company targeting mid-market finance teams in North America, 'mid-market' needs a number: 200 to 1,000 employees, $20M to $150M ARR, using a specific ERP.
+For a SaaS company targeting mid-market finance teams in North America, define "mid-market" using documented employee, revenue, geography, and technology criteria that match the company's actual sales strategy.
 Vague ICPs produce vague lists.

 A structured ICP framework filters noise before enrichment begins